Fundamental Limitations on Subquadratic Alternatives to Transformers: Introduction

 \paragraph{Problem Statement.} We define our most similar document $(\MSD)$ and least similar document $(\LSD)$ problems as: given a set of $n$ binary vectors $v_1,\ldots,v_n$ of length $d$ (document embeddings), the goal is to find two documents that are the most/least similar to each other in terms of cosine similarity.
 There are many natural variants of these two problems, and we prove similar hardness for all of them: \begin{enumerate} \item (Bichromatic $\MSD,\LSD$) Sometimes we have two sets of documents $A,B$ and we want to find one document from each set such that the pair is (un)similar. \item ($\gamma\textup{-}\MSD, \gamma\textup{-}\LSD$) Sometimes we might only need to find a pair of documents that is \emph{approximately} the most (un)similar, (up to an approximation factor $\gamma$) and not necessarily the optimal pair. \item $(\MSD_{n,d,t},\LSD_{n,d,t})$ Sometimes we only want to know if there exists a pair whose cosine similarity is above (or below) a threshold $t \in [0,1]$. \end{enumerate}

 These variants occur in many practical scenarios when using a large language model.
 They can arise explicitly when the descriptions of $n$ documents of size $\ell$ are given to a language model, and the model is asked to find the most similar pair of documents.
-However, there are many scenarios where document similarity can arise implicitly as well.
-For example, \begin{itemize} \item when an animal protection organization has the profiles of $n$ pets and $n$ families and wants to find a best match for adoption; \item when a college professor wants to see if there is any academic integrity issues in an important exam; \item when one wants to find repetitive or redundant passages in a text, and thus must implicitly determine which pair of passages is most similar. \end{itemize}
+However, there are many scenarios where document similarity can arise implicitly as well, such as in plagiarism detection and team matching.